 If that’s not enough, you have still more options.
 For example, your doctor may suggest brain stimulation techniques such as electroconvulsive therapy or transcranial magnetic stimulation.

 Everyone is unique.
-You may need to try different drugs and at different dosages to find the best treatment for you.
-It also takes a while for an antidepressant to take full effect.
+You may need to try different meds and at different dosages to find the best treatment for you.
+It takes a while for an antidepressant to take full effect.
 You may meet with several doctors or therapists before you find the one you want to work with.
 Patience and openness will help put you on the path to feeling better.

 How Antidepressants Work

 It’s all about the brain circuitry that helps manage your mood.